Bernays-Schoenfinkel-Ramsey with Simple Bounds is NEXPTIME-complete: Introduction

+Using the result that every BSR clause set with simple bounds has a satisfiability-preserving ground instantiation with respect to finitely many constants, we prove NEXP\-TIME-completeness of the fragment in Section~\ref{section:Complexity}.
 The decidability result on simple bounds can be lifted to constraints of the form $x \triangleleft s$ where $x$ is the only variable and $s$ a ground expression.
 The lifting is done by the introduction of further Skolem constants for complicated ground terms, following ideas of~\cite{Kruglov2012} and presented in Section~\ref{section:Basification}.
-The paper ends with a conclusion, Section~\ref{sec:conclusion}.
+The paper ends with a conclusion, Section~\ref{sec:conclusion}, where we, in particular, discuss the impact of our results on automated reasoning procedures for the fragment and relevant areas of application.
+The technical parts are moved to an appendix.